spring-cloud/spring-cloud-function/spring-cloud-function-rsocket/README.md

 payload via `data` operation.
 Then we use one of the `retrieve` operations that best suits our desired interaction (RSocket supports multiple interaction models such as fire-and-forget, request-reply etc.)

+### Order of priority for routing instructions

+As you can see from the preceding examples, we provide function definition as a value to `route(..)` operator of `RSocketRequester.Builder`.
+However that is not the only way.
+You can also use standard `spring.cloud.function.definition` property as well as `spring.cloud.function.routing-expression` or property or `MessageRoutingCallback` on the server side of the RSocket interaction (see "Function Routing and Filtering" section of reference manual).
+This raises a question of _order_ and _priorities_ when it comes to reconsiling a conflict in the event several ways of providing definition are used.
+So it is a mater of clearly stating the rule whcih is:

+***1 - MessageRoutingCallback***
+The `MessageRoutingCallback` takes precedence over all other ways of providing function definition resolution.

+***2 - spring.cloud.function.routing-expression***
+The `spring.cloud.function.routing-expression` property takes next precedence.
+So, in the event you may have also use `route(..)` operator or `spring.cloud.function.definition` property, they will be ignored if `spring.cloud.function.routing-expression` property is provided.

+***3 - route(..)***
+The next in line is `route(..)` operator.
+So in the event there are no `spring.cloud.function.routing-expression` property but you defined `spring.cloud.function.definition` property, it will be ignored in favor of definition provided by the `route(..)` operator.

+***4 - spring.cloud.function.definition***
+The `spring.cloud.function.definition` property is the last in the list allowing you to simply `route("")` to empty string.

 ### Messaging

 If you want to provide and/or receive additional information that you would normally communicate via Message headers you can send and receive Spring `Message`.